YuantianDing/Synthphonia/docs/artifact.md

 To run all benchmarks on one benchmark categorys, simply run `./test.py run [duet/hardbench/prose]`.

-For more detailed configurations, you can edit the `test.py` file directly to setup the command to run, the testing benchmark to use, the configuration inside `test.py` is shown as follows:
+For more detailed configurations, you can edit the `test.py` file directly to setup the command to run, the testing benchmark to use.
+The configuration inside `test.py` is shown as follows:

 ```py
 SUITES = {